skupperproject/skupper-example-hello-world/README.md

 OK
 ~~~

-If everything is in order, you can now access the application
+If everything is in order, you can now access the web interface
 using your browser by navigating to the URL stored in
 `$FRONTEND`.